 - Sustainability: A Journey Begins (bulletins)

 - Sustainability: Next Steps (bulletins)

 - Egg Farmers of Alberta: Our Sustainability Journey (video)

 Environmental footprint: Alberta pea

 To gain a better understanding of sustainability performance, the Alberta Pulse Growers collaborated with the Alberta government on measuring the environmental footprint of Alberta field peas using the LCA method.
 Together they produced:

 - Measuring the Environmental Footprint of Alberta Peas

 Using the results of the Alberta Field Pea LCA, the combined health and environmental benefits of pulses were explored, demonstrating the high nutritional value of peas as a high protein rich food with a low environmental impact.

 - Alberta Peas A Win-Win Crop: High Nutritional Value, Low Environmental Impact (PDF, 278 KB)

 Alberta Field Pea is the first agri-food commodity to be certified with a globally-recognized Environmental Product Declaration (EPD) in North America.
-Alberta Pulse Growers worked collaboratively with Alberta Agriculture and Forestry through the process of applying and receiving an EPD certification.
+Alberta Pulse Growers worked collaboratively with the Alberta government through the process of applying and receiving an EPD certification.
 This EPD is based on the 2016 LCA that was completed using Alberta pulse producers’ on-farm information.
 See the Alberta Field Pea EPD for more information.